md11235/cl-csv2vcf/README.md

     (csv2vcf:csv->vcf '(full-name mobile email work-address) "e:/tmp/test.csv")

 + the output VCF is under the same directory with the CSV file.
++ and QRCode images(png) also resides in that directory.

 + supported fields